hipe/tmx/lib/skylab/brazen/doc/issues.md

+[#086]       #track cases where failure is "fuzzy" (i.e non-atomic),
-[#085]       [ module as model ]
+               ignored for the greater good, for usability [#085]       [ module as model ]
 [#084]       :+#wishlist a `flag` meta-meta prperty [#083]       use blocks as selective event receiver (optionally) for proc as action